Skip to content

 2. Persistent Low Back "Heaviness"

 Most people mistake kidney fatigue for a pulled muscle or "sleeping wrong."
-But your kidneys aren't located in your lower back—they sit higher up, just tucked under your rib cage on either side of your spine.
+But the kidneys aren't actually located in your lower back—they sit higher up, tucked just under your rib cage on either side of your spine.

 3. The "Mid-Afternoon Slump" and Dark Circles